Subscribe to our newsletter

 6. Active Stretching

-Incorporating active stretching exercises into your daily routine can help improve flexibility and range of motion around the scar tissue.
+Adding stretching exercises to your daily routine helps improve flexibility and movement around your scar.

 What does mastectomy scar tissue feel like?